gspetro-NOAA/ufs-mrweather-app/docs/UsersGuide/source/introduction.rst

 MRW App Components Overview
 ==============================

-Pre-processor Utilities and Initial Conditions
+Pre-Processor Utilities and Initial Conditions
 ------------------------------------------------

 The MRW App requires input model data and the :term:`chgres_cube` pre-processing software, which is part of the `UFS_UTILS <https://github.com/ufs-community/UFS_UTILS>`__ pre-processing utilities package, to initialize and prepare the model.
-Additional information about the pre-processor utilities can be found in :numref:`Chapter %s <utils>` and in the `UFS_UTILS User’s Guide <https://noaa-emcufs-utils.readthedocs.io/en/ufs-v2.0.0/>`_.
+Additional information about the pre-processor utilities can be found in :numref:`Chapter %s <utils>` and in the `UFS_UTILS User’s Guide <https://noaa-emcufs-utils.readthedocs.io/en/ufs-v2.0.0/>`__.

 ..
    COMMENT: Check links for paragraph above.